zerotume/treeStream/README.md

    d. if flow connected no need to have another (small)
    e. hard to select the arrow - it could be bolder (bolded) 2 1/2.
 Fixed the evil bug : when going to border it expands infinitely  (fixed)
-3. Add recursive highlight based on the arrow connections.
+3. Add recursive highlight based on the arrow connections. - DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!DAG!
 4. Add more labels to the nodes.
 5. Add a feature to highlight by the labels.
 6. Design a file for saving and loading the diagram info.